-Change of use from residential to business will be supported for developments within the Plan area where they provide additional work opportunities and do not compromise the rural setting and do not harm the amenity of neighbours.
+Change of use from residential to business will be accepted for isolated developments within the Plan area where they provide additional work opportunities and do not compromise the rural setting and do not harm the amenity of neighbours.

-Change of use from retail to other business uses within the Settlement Boundary will be supported if the proposal does not result in a net reduction of employment opportunities.
+Change of business use from retail to other uses within the Settlement Boundary will be permitted if the proposal does not result in a net reduction of employment opportunities.

-Changes of use from retail or business use to residential which require planning permission will not supported unless:
+Change of use from business to residential is not supported unless:

-- it can be demonstrated that the continued use of premises for employment use is no longer commercially viable or environmentally acceptable; - the premises in which the business takes place have been actively marketed for the two year period immediately preceding any planning application to seek alternative owners or tenants; and. - the change can be supported by other relevant policies.
+- economic unsustainability is proven; - the premises in which the business takes place have been actively marketed for two years to seek alternative owners; and, - the change can be supported by other Local Plan policies.